20+ Interesting Facts About Languages In Croatia

 Has Croatia used Croatian in the Eurovision Song Contest?

-Out of the 29 Croatian entries in the Eurovision Song Contest, 22 have been fully or partially in Croatian.
-When Croatia was still part of Yugoslavia, an entry in Croatian, "Rock Me" by Riva, won the contest in 1989.
+Yes.
+Of 29 Croatian Eurovision entries, 22 have been fully or partially in Croatian.
+In 1989, while part of Yugoslavia, Croatian-language “Rock Me” by Riva won.

 Is Czech recognised in Croatia?